Active Duty Military, Veterans, and Military Dependents

 The veteran exception provision refers to Section 23-7.4:2.H of the Code of Virginia which establishes eligibility for in-state tuition for veteran students residing in Virginia, but not domiciled in Virginia.
 Specifically, veterans residing primarily for educational purposes are generally not considered to be domiciled in Virginia; however, Virginia has an exception provision that still permits the veteran to receive the in-state tuition rate.
 To qualify, the veteran must reside in Virginia and be discharged from the military for reasons other than “dishonorable.
 Individuals with a dishonorable discharge status are not eligible for application of the veteran exception.

 This provision is available to veterans for educational terms that begin July 1, 2013 or thereafter.
 It is available only to the veteran and does not extend the benefit to family members.
 Additionally, a request for tuition reclassification must be submitted prior to the first day of classes in order to be considered for the veteran exception provision.

-This web site and accompanying materials have been prepared by the GMU Office of the University Registrar for informational purposes only, and may not be construed as "Legal Advice" or an official determination of eligibility for in-state tuition by the Office of the University Registrar.
+This web site and accompanying materials have been prepared by the George Mason University Office of the University Registrar for informational purposes only, and may not be construed as "Legal Advice" or an official determination of eligibility for in-state tuition by the Office of the University Registrar.

 Because this web site is not intended to be a determination of eligibility for in-state tuition, the reader should not rely on any information provided in this website as such.